gjbex/Scientific-C-plus-plus/source-code/Classes/QuadratureImplementations/README.md

 ## Build note

 `Quadrature_deduce_this` uses C++23 explicit object parameters.
-If your compiler does not yet implement that feature, the other four variants still build and run normally.
+If your compiler does not yet implement that feature, the other six variants still build and run normally.